All work published in Public Seminar is edited, and is subject to fact-checking: please include links to any source that

 - Normally, we do not accept an essay that is also under consideration elsewhere.
 Please let us know if this is a simultaneous submission.

-- A member of the editorial team will review all pitches and full submissions and contact an author within one business day.
+- A member of the editorial team will review all pitches and full submissions and contact an author within a week.

-- Publication is contingent on timely completion of revisions by the author.
+- The publication of submissions is contingent on the timely completion of revisions by the author.

 - Authors may suggest a title or subtitle, but Public Seminar reserves the right to choose any titles and images.